Hiyya1/ODT-2026-Hiyya/README.md

 - what technologies are involved.

 **Response:**
 `This project involves an interactive panel consisting of about 20 mechanised flowers.
-As the user moves their hand over this panel, the flower(s) just underneath respond to the hand movement by blooming and lighting up.
-This will hopefully create a unique visual and sensory experience for the user, with a touch of whimsical magic and fairylike charm.
+As the participant moves their hand over this panel, the flower(s) just underneath respond to the hand movement by blooming and lighting up.
+This will hopefully create a unique visual and sensory experience for the participant, with a touch of whimsical magic and fairylike charm.
 The technologies involved in this project are ultrasonic sensors, servo motors, and LED lights, all controlled by a MicroPython code through an ESP32.`

 ---